ahallora/cb-faces-animation/README.md

 8. Start recording the full screen view with OBS (dont forget to also capture audio output)
 9. Press `A` to start animation
 10. Done :)

+# Credits

+Music is from Streambeats by Harris Heller.
+Sound effects are from Mixkit.